-- o be empty
+- be empty

-- o contain a single identity create request (HeaderRequestIdentity)
+- contain a single identity create request (HeaderRequestIdentity)

-- o contain a single increase quota request
+- contain a single increase quota request

 If a header block violates these rules, then a node MUST NOT reply to any header requests.
 Payload and routing blocks SHOULD still be added to the workspace and processed, given the message quota is not exceeded.